 TASTE- thin to medium oil, artificial tasting sweetness, mild smoke, some heat numbing, mild pepper, spice and fruit.
 A pinch of cinnamon and somewhat smooth and soft.
 Did I say SWEET?

-FINISH- sugary, light smoke, some spice but it's all about the artificial sweet taste, mild alcohol burn and sweet aftertaste.
+FINISH- sugary, light smoke, some spice but it's all about the artificial sweet taste, mild alcohol burn and overly sweet aftertaste.

 Save your money.
 This Blanco is way too sweet and has a very artificial taste to me.
 People tell me that the aged expressions are better, but I somehow doubt it.
 Concerning this blanco, unless you like the type of profile...
 Stay Away.